 Normally, you can set any DNS records for the apex domain except CNAME, but I set a CNAME record for my apex domain

-yihui.name, and that is because Cloudflare supports CNAME flattening.
-For more information on this topic, you may read the post “To WWW or not WWW” by Netlify.
+yihui.org, and that is because Cloudflare supports CNAME flattening.
+For more information on this topic, you may read the post “To WWW or not WWW,” by Netlify.
 Personally, I prefer not using the subdomain

 www subdomain, and Netlify will automatically redirect the